Hibachi Salmon (Japanese Steakhouse Style)

 Hibachi salmon served in a bowl.

-This Japanese Steakhouse-Style Hibachi Salmon is a breeze to make at home using simple ingredients and in under 20 minutes.
+This Japanese Steakhouse-Style Hibachi Salmon is a breeze to make at home using simple ingredients in under 20 minutes.

-Hibachi Salmon is made by pan-searing Atlantic salmon fillets and then coating them with a soy sauce-based tangy and savory sauce.
+Hibachi Salmon is made by pan-searing Atlantic salmon fillets and coating them with a soy sauce-based tangy and savory sauce.

 Enjoy it for a comforting Hibachi-style dinner with white rice, hibachi fried rice, or hibachi noodles and yum-yum sauce.